phetsims/tambo/doc/user-guide.md

 ### Sound Clip

-The `SoundClip` is a specific subclass out `SoundGenerator` that allows playback of pre-recorded sampled sounds, and is the most commonly used sound generator.
+The `SoundClip` is a specific subclass of `SoundGenerator` that allows playback of pre-recorded sampled sounds, and is the most commonly used sound generator.
 It can be used to play one-shot sounds that are generally fairly short, or it can be used to create repeating sound "loops" that can be started, stopped, sped up, and slowed down.